nMPyC/nmpyc/docs/source/theory_mpc.rst

 Notes and extensions
 ---------------------
+A special case of an optimal control problem is a linear-quadratic problem.
+There, the stage cost is defined as a quadratic function and the dynamics are linear.

 .. note::
        **nMPyC** supports a time dependent formulation of optimal control problem.
 Hence, all functions, as :math:`f, \ell, F`, can depend on the time instance :math:`j`.